Helvetia Case Markings

 The two main numbers marked on Helvetia watches were the serial number and the case number, which also doubled up as a model number.

-The serial number was placed on the inner or outer case back and the same range seems to have been used for pocket and wrist watches.
-They reached as far as just over 6 million in about 1970 when they moved to a new system of numbering which consisted of two digits, the meaning of which I haven't got to the bottom of, followed by a further two digits for the year.
+The serial number was placed on the inner or outer case back and the same range was used for pocket and wrist watches.
+They reached as far as just over 6 million in 1973 when they moved to a new system of numbering which consisted of two digits, the meaning of which I haven't got to the bottom of but may be a factory ID, followed by a further two digits for the year.
 For more information, and to date a watch from the serial number, please visit the serial numbers page.

 The case numbers are a bit more confusing as there are no records to translate their meaning.
 After studying about a thousand watches I believe I broadly understand them.